dachshund-ncu/rt4svpp/README.md

 ### How to install? ###

-you can use installation script (sudo python3 installReqs.py)
+If you run something, based on Ubuntu LTS, you can use installation script (sudo python3 installReqs.py)

 Or do everything manually: